Codecademy/docs/content/kotlin/concepts/queue/queue.md

   - 'paths/computer-science'
 ---

-A `queue` is a data structure that stores elements in a linear order, and follows the First In, First Out (FIFO) principle.
+A **`Queue`** is a data structure that stores elements in a linear order, and follows the First In, First Out (FIFO) principle.
 This means that the first element added to the queue will be the first one to be removed.

 ### Syntax